GLUTEN-FREE | DAIRY-FREE

 1 teaspoon whole peppercorns

 1 fresh bay leaf or 2 to 3 dried bay leaves

 1 handful of dried beans (adzuki, white, pinto)

 Splash of apple cider vinegar

-Once the stock has completely cooled, or after two hours, screw the lids on the jars and place them in the fridge overnight.
+- Once the stock has cooled to room temperature, screw the lids on the jars and place them in the fridge overnight.

 - Once the stock is chilled throughout, transfer to the freezer all of the jars you don't plan to use in the near future.
 Leave the lids unscrewed, as the liquid will expand as it freezes and you don't want the jars to burst.
 The following day, when the stock is completely frozen, screw on the lids.